xalez/couchbase_utils/README.md

 # couchbase_utils
-Simply scripts to simplify data import/export fro couchbase database
+Simply scripts to simplify data import/export from/to couchbase database